nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:

 * `done 1`<br>
-   Mark the task with index 1 in the Task Manager as done
+   Mark the task with index 1 in FunTaskTic as done
 * `complete 2`<br>
-   Mark the task with index 2 in the Task Manager as done
+   Mark the task with index 2 in FunTaskTic as done
 * `finish 3`<br>
-   Mark the task with index 3 in the Task Manager as done
+   Mark the task with index 3 in FunTaskTic as done

 ### 2.18.
 Marking a task as TODO : `undone` or `revert`